 Hiring a nanny to help care for your children on a daily basis is not like hiring a teenage babysitter to watch your kids for a couple of hours while you run errands.
 “Everyone who employs a nanny is that person’s legal employer,” says Marcuson.

-You need to start thinking about things like state labor laws, unemployment and overtime — all which you may know nothing about.If you pay your nanny or sitter over $1800 a year, you’re also responsible for paying employment taxes.
+You need to start thinking about things like state labor laws, unemployment and overtime — all which you may know nothing about.
+If you pay your nanny over $2,800 a year, you’re also responsible for paying employment taxes, also called nanny taxes.

 6. You want a safety net

-Once you go through all the trouble of finding a nanny, there’s always the possibility that she won’t work out.
+Once you go through all the trouble of finding a nanny, there’s always the possibility that they won’t work out.
 If you go through the hiring process on your own, you’ll have to start over again from square one.
 If you use a nanny agency, that’s not necessarily the case.

 “Most offer some type of guarantee for usually the first three months,” says Stolov.
 “If your nanny doesn’t work out, they may find you a new one.”

 And, in the interim, they may also help you find backup care to fill in as-needed.
-You can also use services like Care.com Backup Care to help you find backup child care if you’re in a pinch.

 If you agreed with some of the above points, a nanny agency might be an ideal solution for you.
-Before you know it, you will have a list of highly qualified applicants in your hands and will be on your way to finding the perfect caregiver to suit you and your family’s needs.
+Before you know it, you will have a list of highly qualified applicants in your hands and will be on your way to finding the perfect nanny to suit you and your family’s needs.